-De Quervain's syndrome is a painful condition that affects tendons where they run through a tunnel on the thumb side of the wrist
+De Quervain's syndrome is a painful condition that affects tendons where they run through

 What is the Cause?

 It appears without an obvious cause in most cases.
 New mothers (with small babies) are particularly prone to it, although the reasons for this are unclear.
 There is little evidence that it is caused by work activities, but the pain can certainly be aggravated by hand use at work, at home, in the garden or in sport.